 Best Home Security Systems for Home Assistant (Local vs Cloud)

 Some links to providers on this page may become affiliate links in the future, which could earn us a commission at no cost to you.
-As of July 2026 we have no active affiliate partnerships, and no company has paid for placement here.
+As of August 2026 we have no active affiliate partnerships, and no company has paid for placement here.
 Read our full disclosure.

 If you run Home Assistant, "works with Home Assistant" is not one feature - it is two very different ones, and the difference matters more for a security system than for anything else in your house.
 A light bulb that loses its integration is an inconvenience.
 An alarm that loses its integration when your internet drops, or when a manufacturer quietly changes an API, is a security hole.